krasimir/blog-posts/2017/Stent/post.md

 * If the request is successful the `Profile` component is displayed.
 * If the request fails we check the error's type and based on it decide to either render the `Error` component or the same login form but with an error message.
 * If none of the above is truthy we return only the `LoginForm` component.

+### Redux implementation - done

+More or less this is how I will approach a feature implementation if I have to use Redux.
+It is a definition of actions and their action creators.
+Then reducers and eventually handling async processes.
+At the end is the actual rendering (via React in our case).

+The application follows [one-direction data flow](http://krasimirtsonev.com/blog/article/react-js-in-design-patterns#one-way-direction-data-flow) where the user interacts with the UI which leads to dispatching of an action.
+The reducer picks that action and returns a new version of the state.
+As a result Redux triggers re-rendering of the React components tree.